number571/go-peer/cmd/hidden_lake/applications/filesharer/README.md

 Most of the code is a call to API functions from the HLS kernel.
 Thanks to this approach, implicit authorization of users is formed from the state of the anonymizing service.

+Unlike applications such as HLS, HLT, and HLM, the HLF application does not have a database.
+Instead, the storage is used, represented by the usual `hlf.stg` directory.

 <p align="center"><img src="_images/hlf_download.gif" alt="hlf_download.gif"/></p>
 <p align="center">Figure 1.
 Example of download file in HLF (x2 speed).</p>

-Unlike applications such as HLS, HLT, and HLM, the HLF application does not have a database.
-Instead, the storage is used, represented by the usual `hlf.stg` directory.
+File transfer is limited by the bandwidth of HLS itself.
+If we take into account that the packet generation period is `5 seconds`, then it will take about 10 seconds to complete the request-response cycle.
+HLS also limits the size of transmitted packets.
+If we assume that the limit is `8KiB`, taking into account the existing ~4KiB headers, then the transfer rate is defined as `4KiB/10s` or `410B/1s`.

 ## Supported platforms